___________________________________________________________________________

 The Pacific Black Duck is found in all but the most arid regions of Australia.
 Outside Australia, its range extends throughout the Pacific region.

-The Pacific Black Duck is one of the most versatile of the Australian ducks.
+The Pacific Black Duck is one of the most versatile Australian ducks.
 It frequents all types of water, from isolated forest pools to tidal mudflats.
 Pacific Black Ducks are usually seen in pairs or small flocks and readily mix with other ducks.
 In the wild, birds are often very wary of humans and seldom allow close approach.
 Birds in urban ponds become quite tame, however.

 … In November 2017, I was home by myself as my wife had gone out.
-I heard a little sound outside on the northside of the house where our ponds are located.
+I heard a little sound outside on the north side of the house where our ponds are located.

 I went to have a look and here was a black duck pecking at the glass.
-It was being territorial and pecking at its own reflection in the glass window. we have similar situation with another small bird species.
-It is very annoying at times as you have go and shoo the bird away.
+It was being territorial and pecking at its own reflection in the glass window. we have a similar situation with another small bird species.
+It is very annoying at times as you have to go and shoo the bird away.

-A pair of black ducks has taken to crossing our front lawn and wandering through our garden.
+A pair of black ducks have taken to crossing our front lawn and wandering through our garden.
 They are becoming quite tame.
 We have a big aviary on our land with many birds …. but we live in the aviary = the house but the birds are outside.

 ___________________________________________________________________________________